-On the 10th of April we went to nursing home “Woonzorg Flevoland” to do a brain training workshop with BrainGymmer.
+On the 10th of April, we went to the nursing home “Woonzorg Flevoland” to give a brain training workshop with BrainGymmer.
 There were ten participants with an average age of 80 years old.
-After a warm welcome and a cup of coffee we started brain training.
+After a warm welcome and a cup of coffee, we started brain training.

-We explained in short what BrainGymmer was and what you can do with it and we handed out some exercises as a guideline for the participants.
-The group was split up in five groups of two people to brain train together.
+After we explained what BrainGymmer is and what you can do with it, we handed out some exercises as a guideline for the participants.
+The participants were split up into five groups of two people to brain train together.
 It soon became clear that some of the participants had some trouble using the mouse.
 However, this problem was negligible later on as they got the hang of it.
 The group played different games and their results were quite impressive.
-It was very enjoyable day thanks to the enthusiasm of the group!
+It was a very enjoyable day thanks to the enthusiasm of the group!

 On April 15 we had the pleasure of doing another workshop, also in a nursing home.
 The participating group was a bit smaller than last time (6 participants), but at least as motivated!
-We kicked-off with a small introduction and handing out the exercises.
+After a kicked-off with a small introduction, we handed out the exercises.
 This time we chose not to divide the group in pairs, but we let them play alone to increase their concentration.
-You could fire a cannon in the room, but it is questionable whether they would have heard it..
+And concentrated they were.
+You could fire a cannon in the room, but it is questionable whether they would have heard it...

 We would like to thank all the participants and supervisors for their enthusiasm and commitment!